qubole/streaminglens/README.md

-`streamingLens.shouldLogResults`|true|Whether to print analysis results in spark driver logs `streamingLens.reporter.enabled`|false|Whether to dump analysis results in any custom output `streamingLens.expectedMicroBatchSLAMillis`|1000 * 60 * 2|Interval in milliseconds for SLA `streamingLens.reporter.className`|com.qubole.spark.streaminglens.reporter.JsonFileReporter|Fully resolved classname for reporter class
-`streamingLens.reporter.discountFactor`|0.95|Exponential factor by which to discount earlier microbatches while computing aggregated state
+`streamingLens.shouldLogResults`|true|Whether to print analysis results in spark driver logs `streamingLens.reporter.enabled`|false|Whether to dump analysis results in any custom output `streamingLens.expectedMicroBatchSLAMillis`|1000 * 60 * 2|Interval in milliseconds for SLA `streamingLens.reporter.className`||Fully resolved classname for reporter class `streamingLens.reporter.discountFactor`|0.95|Exponential factor by which to discount earlier microbatches while computing aggregated state
 `streamingLens.reporter.intervalMinutes`|60|Frequency of reporting the health of streaming query